VERA & VSIP Guide 2026: Take the Buyout?

 Your agency just offered a buyout.
 Should you take it?

-With DOGE-driven workforce reductions continuing into 2026, more federal employees are facing this question.
+With DOGE-driven workforce reductions continuing into 2026 and a partial DHS shutdown now in its second week, more federal employees are facing this question.
 SSA, DOD, Commerce, Interior, and other agencies have offered or are offering VERA/VSIP packages.
 If voluntary separations fall short, RIFs may follow.

 Key Takeaways